yuczhou/vlsi_timing_analyzer/README.md

 This tool is only tested on a 32-bit Ubuntu (14.04) machine.

 How to use this tool?

 Go to the root directory and run this.
+A delay.txt file would be generated.
+It contains the worst case delay corresponding to each unit wire resistance/capacitance setting.

 ```bash
 python main.py <buffering solution file> <buffer library file> <net file> <unit rc file>
 ```